front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 + />
 ```
     <blockquote class="note">
-    However in this particular we have abstracted this in Front-Commerce with the [`theme/components/atoms/Price`](https://gitlab.com/front-commerce/front-commerce/tree/develop/src/web/theme/components/atoms/Typography/Price) component.
+    However, for this particular use case we have abstracted this in Front-Commerce with the [`theme/components/atoms/Price`](https://gitlab.com/front-commerce/front-commerce/tree/develop/src/web/theme/components/atoms/Typography/Price) component (and its variants: `ProductPrice`, `PriceOrFree`).
+We recommend you to use it instead, so you could benefit from better integration with its related GraphQL Type.
     </blockquote>
 * [and many more](https://github.com/yahoo/react-intl/wiki/Components)